martis42/depend_on_what_you_use/README.md

 - Defines are ignored.
   No matter if they are defined directly inside the header under inspection, headers from the dependencies or injected through the `defines = [...]` attribute of the `cc_` rules.
-- Include statements utilizing `..` to go up the directory tree are not resolved.
+- Include statements utilizing `..` are not recognized if they are used on virtual or system include paths.

 ## Applying automatic fixes